wavecommander/panblog/md/posts/magnum-opus.md

 I see myself as attempting to construct my own [Tower of Babel](https://en.wikipedia.org/wiki/Tower_of_Babel) and get people on the same Goddamned page.

 Is it somewhat futile?
 Yes.
-Are people like yourself going to read this and understand?
+Are you going to read this and understand?
 Probably not.

 But one must imagine [Sisyphus](https://en.wikipedia.org/wiki/The_Myth_of_Sisyphus) as happy.

-You may not believe that my intentions are Good with a capital 'G'; I assure they are.
+You may not believe that my intentions are Good with a capital 'G'; I assure you they are.
 Read on with patience and care.

 On Facebook, [I publicly opened up about darkness in my past](https://www.facebook.com/flottolika/posts/3507687969246894), and reached out through the screen to anyone that would listen; I do that again now.